kekyo/maplibre-gl-layers/README.md

       mode: 'billboard',
       scale: 0.5,  // Scale to reduce to half size
       originLocation: { subLayer: 0, order: 0, useResolvedAnchor: true },
-      offset: { offsetMeters: 10, offsetDeg: 0 },
+      offsetMeters: 10,
+      offsetDeg: 0,
     },
   ],
 });
 ```

-Note: `rotateDeg` and `offset` are interpreted after applying `scale` to the image's actual size and reflecting anchor-based reference point movement.
+Note: `rotateDeg`, `offsetMeters`, and `offsetDeg` are interpreted after applying `scale` to the image's actual size and reflecting anchor-based reference point movement.
 That is:

 1. Scale the image to enlarge or reduce it
 2. Determine the reference coordinate point from the anchor position